-Dr Steiner is currently working on several research projects:
+A/Prof Steiner is currently working on several research projects:

 A randomised, double-blind, placebo-controlled 12 week trial of Sailuotong (SLT) for mild cognitive impairment (MCI) is examining whether SLT, a standardised herbal medicine formula, can enhance memory and thinking in people with MCI.

 Behind the Brainwaves is a multi-modal biomarker study aimed at identifying inexpensive and noninvasive electrophysiological and neuroimaging biomarkers of early Alzheimer’s disease.